 6. My girls love decorating their bedrooms.
 Some lovely cuddly cushions and throws for the bed would make a lovely cosy space.

-9. A bonsai tree.
+9. Something alive like a bonsai tree!
 This sounds unusual but I had two when I was a girl and I loved caring for them, until the stupid dog ate them!
 Indoor plants are meant to be one of the best ways for improving the air quality inside.

 Books and Games:

 10. Fiction has changed so much since when I was her age, it all seems to be about series now so for that reason I’d suggest a Kindle so that it’s easy to keep adding the newly released book in the series.
 Here are some that are popular: The Mortal Instruments by Cassandra Clare and the Percy Jackson Series by Rick Riordan